-The vast majority of the apples in these orchards were left to rot on the ground year after year.
-Yet they contain some of the best cider apple varieties in the world as well as unusual local dessert and cooking varieties.
-Some of these varieties are rare or even on the verge of extinction.
-Some we have identified, others we can't.
+The apples in these orchards were left to rot on the ground year after year.
+Yet they include some of the best cider apple varieties in the world (ideal for our Pet Nat), as well as unusual local dessert and cooking varieties (perfect for our fresh, sparkling Methode Traditionelle).
+Most of these varieties are rare or on the verge of extinction.

-Through courses run by the Devon charities OrchadsLive and Orchard Link I became trained in all aspects of orchard management, including pruning, grafting & planting.
-With the help of family and friends, especially my husband Mat and parents, trained gardeners Lyn & Barney, we work with local orchard owners to help preserve their beautiful old orchards; graft rare, local varieties from trees already in the orchards and plant them to replace dead trees, we prune to encourage growth and reduce 'windage' to prevent more trees being blown over.
-Through staggered, late mowing of only specific sites we prevent the orchards from being overrun with scrub, nettles and brambles, while leaving large areas to support a greater diversity of small mammals, birds, butterflies and other insects.
+Through courses run by the Devon charities OrchadsLive and Orchard Link I trained in all aspects of orchard management: pruning, grafting & planting.
+With the help of family and friends, especially my husband Mat and parents-trained horticulturalists, we work with local orchard owners to help preserve their beautiful old orchards; graft rare, local varieties from trees already in the orchards and plant them to replace dead trees, we prune to encourage growth and reduce 'windage', preventing more trees being blown over.
+Through staggered, late mowing of specific sites we prevent the orchards from being overrun with scrub, nettles and brambles, while leaving large areas wild to support a diversity of small mammals, birds, butterflies and other insects.

-Through The Prince's Trust I gained the support of my invaluable business mentor Jeff Lancaster.
+The Prince's Trust introduced me an invaluable business mentor Jeff Lancaster.

-MW Susan McCraith taught me on a Wine Industry module as an undergrad and continues to support me.
+MW Susan McCraith taught me on a Wine Industry module as an undergrad and continues to support Find & Foster